ccswbs/UoGd7-Training/basicbeginner.md

 4. Select the "Login Button".

 ### Logging Out
 There are many ways in which a user can logout.
-The simpliest way is to click the `logout` option located on the menu bar.
+The simplest way is to click the `logout` option located on the menu bar.

 ## Introduction to the Admin Menu Bar
 When Logged in as a Site Manager or Content Creator the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration specific tasks.